DreamOfTheRedChamber/leetcode/README.md

 #### Abstract, static, native, synchronize method keyword<a id="abstract-static-native-synchronized-method-keyword"></a>
 #### Static nested class vs inner class<a id="static-nested-class-vs-inner-class"></a>
 #### Char and unicode<a id="char-and-unicode"></a>

+#### Clone<a id="clone"></a>
+* Deep and shallow copy
+  - Default clone() method creates the shallow copy of an object.
+    + The shallow copy of an object will have exact copy of all the fields of original object.
+    + Shallowcopy is preferred if an object has only primitive fields.
+  - In addition to shallow copy,
+    + If original object has any references to other objects as fields, then copy of those objects are also created by calling clone() method on them.
+* How to clone an object
+  - Implements Cloneable interface and override clone()
+  - Implements serializable interface and clone objects by serialize and deserialize

+#### Assert, error and exception<a id="assert-error-exception"></a>

 #### Immutable class <a id="immutable-objects"></a>
 * Benefits:
   - **Clone**: Don't need a copy constructor/an implementation of clone()